 8) Between 2000 and 2015, the average global life expectancy increased by five years.

-9) Less than 1% of Americans ride their bike to work, while 63% of people in the Netherlands ride their bikes daily.
+9) Less than 1% of Americans ride their bike to work, while 50% of Copenhagen residents bike to work or school.

 10) The U.S. spends almost three times more on healthcare than any other country in the world, but ranks last in life expectancy among the 12 wealthiest industrialized countries.